CoAI-Network/MindPulse-Network/README.md

 📌 **Summary:**
 CoAI Network is a collaborative, ethical, and inclusive community dedicated to building AI with humanity at its core.
 Together, we can shape a future where innovation and responsibility go hand in hand.

+---

+## 📄 License

+The **CoAI Network Wiki** is published under a
+**Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)**.

+You are free to use, share, and adapt the content —
+as long as attribution is provided and derivatives use the same license.